All Episodes

 Why don't they tell them to throttle?

-You throttle back to three.
+But you throttle back to three.

-You s you totally backlog.
+You totally backlog.

-I mean, you clog the air traffic control system, unless you modify schedules.
+I mean, you clog the air traffic control system unless you modify schedules.

 And you might burn less fuel, but you're putting more hours on the engines, which leads to more expensive maintenance.

-Yeah, a hybrid plane.
+Yeah, the hybrid plane.

 Here I am trying to be serious.